Float and Fly Fishing

 There’s a diagram below showing one of the simplest ways to rig for Float 'n' Fly fishing, along with a video where Ryan Williams demonstrates his setup in detail.
 But feel free to experiment and find what works best in your fishery.

 Any lake with spotted bass offers a great opportunity to try Float 'n' Fly fishing.
 With rivers blown out in the next month or so, now is a perfect time to give it a go.
-Pontoon boats, float tubes, jon boats, or bass boats all work—or you can book a day with Chuck, Ryan, or myself to get out on the water and learn the method
+Pontoon boats, float tubes, jon boats, or bass boats all work—or you can book a day with Chuck, Ryan, or many other of our guides to get out on the water and learn the method